stackforge/rubick/doc/configuration_validator.rst

 OpenStack cloud operators usually rely on deploymnet tools to configure all the platform components correctly and efficiently upfront.
 However, after initial deployment platform configurations and operational conditions start to change.
-We propose a project that allows to analyze OpenStack architecture and diagnose existing and potential problems using flexible set of rules.
+These changes could break consistency and integration of cloud platform and its components.

 Mission
 ---------

-Diagnostics project mission is to **provide OpenStack cloud operators with flexible way to inspect, analyze and diagnose architecture of the cloud and configuration of components of the platform**.
+Diagnostics' mission is to **provide OpenStack cloud operators with tools which minimize time and effort needed to identify and fix errors in operations maintenance phase of cloud life cycle.**

 User Stories
 ------------

-As a **cloud operator**, I want to be able to automatically extract configuration parameters from all OpenStack components to verify their correctness, consistency and integrity.
+ - As a **cloud operator**, I want to make sure that my OpenStack architecture and configuration is sane and consistent across all platform components and services.
-As a **cloud architect**, I want to make sure that my OpenStack architecture and configuration are compliant to 'best practices'.
+ - As a **cloud architect**, I want to make sure that my OpenStack architecture and configuration are compliant to best practices.
+ - As a **cloud architect**, I need a knowledge base of sanity checks and best practices for troubleshooting my OpenStack cloud which I can reuse and update with my own checks and rules.
+ - As a **cloud operator**, I want to be able to automatically extract configuration parameters from all OpenStack components to verify their correctness, consistency and integrity.
-As a **cloud operator**, I want automatic diagnostics tool which can tell me what problems does my OpenStack architecture and/or configuration have or might potentially have (e.g. at scale or if some component or node failed).
+ - As a **cloud operator**, I want automatic diagnostics tool which can inspect configuration of my OpenStack cloud and report if it is sane and/or compliant toc community-defined best practices.
-As a **cloud operator**, I want to be able to define rules used to inspect and verify configuration of OpenStack components and store them to use for verification of future configuration changes.
+ - As a **cloud operator**, I want to be able to define rules used to inspect and verify configuration of OpenStack components and store them to use for verification of future configuration changes.

 Requirements
 ------------